XiaoMi/mace/docs/getting_started/introduction.rst

 Introduction
 ============

-MiAI Compute Engine is a deep learning inference framework optimized for mobile heterogeneous computing platforms.
+Mobile AI Compute Engine (MACE) is a deep learning inference framework optimized for mobile heterogeneous computing platforms.
 The following figure shows the overall architecture.